-This week Sunday Supper is celebrating Hometown Foods.
-While I’ve lived in Maryland for the past 13 years my hometown will always be Pittsburgh.
+This week I'm celebrating Hometown Foods.
+While I've lived in Maryland for the past 13 years my hometown will always be Pittsburgh.
 Whenever I think of Pittsburgh I think of pierogies.

 Why do I think of pierogies whenever I think of Pittsburgh?
 Well there are several different reasons.
 This first is that this is the only town I know of that has pierogi races.
 That's right.
 At the Pittsbrugh Pirates games you can find 4 giant pierogies racing around the baseball field in between innings.
 If that's not enough, the pierogies have names.
 There are 4 of them and their names are: Jalapeño Hannah (green hat), Cheese Chester (yellow hat), Sauerkraut Saul (red hat), and Oliver Onion (purple hat).
 You can tell them apart by their hat color.

 A second reason I thin of pierogies when I think of Pittsburgh is because we have several pierogi only shops.
 You can literally go in them and just buy pierogies.
 It's not just one flavor either.
 They have pierogies stuffed with sauerkraut, with sausage, with potato and sauerkraut, with cottage cheese, with jalapenos and cheese, and even with dessert fillings like apple or apricot.